 Marketable securities are comprised of certificates of deposit, commercial paper, U.S. government securities, corporate bonds, mortgage-backed and asset-backed securities and equity securities that are publicly traded.
-During the second quarter of fiscal 2002, the Company allocated \$300 million to institutional portfolio managers for investment in non-investment grade securities.
-At March 31, 2002, \$273 million was invested primarily in corporate bonds with credit ratings of B/ B2 and BB/ Ba2.
+During the second quarter of fiscal 2002, the Company allocated \$300 million to institutional portfolio managers for investment in a diversified portfolio of non-investment grade securities, and at June 30, 2002, that amount was fully invested, primarily in corporate bonds with credit ratings of B/B2 and BB/B2?

 Management determines the appropriate classification of marketable securities at the time of purchase and reevaluates such designation as of each balance sheet date.
-Heldto-maturity securities are carried at amortized cost, which approximates fair value.
+Held-to-maturity securities are carried at amortized cost, which approximates fair value.
 Trading and available-for-sale securities are stated at fair value as determined by the most recently traded price of each security at the balance sheet date.
 Changes in fair value associated with trading securities are recorded in the statement of operations.
 Net unrealized gains or losses on available-for-sale securities are reported as a component of comprehensive income (loss).